 Ways to use business texting

 You can use SMS to deliver marketing, transactional and business-critical messages.
 It works particularly well when integrated into existing business systems, like CRM software or accounting applications.
-Some SMS providers offer an API to enable you to do this.
-Here are five specific examples as you how you might use business texting:
+Some business SMS messaging providers offer an API to enable you to do this.
+Here are five specific examples of how you might use business texting:

 1. Order confirmations and delivery updates

 If your business sells physical goods, you can use SMS to confirm order details and let customers know when their item has been despatched.
 With a little development work, you can automate this process and set up messaging flows to trigger each message following an action (e.g. payment received, order shipped and order delivered).